MrAlexSee/InterviewTopics/README.md

 * o() binds from above >, O() binds from above ≥, ϴ() binds from above and below, Ω() binds from below ≤, ω() binds from below <
 * O(1) < O(log n) < O(n) < O(n log n) < O(n<sup>2</sup>) < O(2<sup>n</sup>) < O(n!)
 * P: efficiently solvable, NP: efficiently verifiable (formally: solvable on a non-deterministic Turing machine), NP-hard: every problem from NP can be reduced to this problem in polynomial time, NP-complete: in NP-hard and in NP.
 Efficient = polynomial complexity.
 [P vs NP](https://en.wikipedia.org/wiki/P_versus_NP_problem) problem.
+If any NP-complete problem (e.g., graph coloring, Boolean satisfiability) could be solved in polynomial time, then P = NP.

 [Amortized analysis](https://en.wikipedia.org/wiki/Amortized_analysis) looks at the entire execution sequence, not just the worst-case scenario.